RegioneER/portodimare-gair/README.md

 Create a custom project
 -----------------------
+This is based on a GeoNode template project.
+Generates a django project with GeoNode support.

 Note: You can call your geonode project whatever you like following the naming conventions for python packages (generally lower case with underscores (``_``).
 In the examples below, replace ``my_geonode`` with whatever you would like to name your project.